minute read

 if (!Automation1_CommandQueue_WaitForEmpty(commandQueue, -1)) { /* handle error */ }

-Executing blank lines on the command queue will not cause an exception.
+If the controller executes blank lines on the command queue, this will not cause an exception.

 Example Code